-Apple on the other hand has launched its own legal challenge with Ireland against the EU Commission.
-In an interview with Reuters, General Counsel Bruce Sewell and Chief Financial Officer Luca Maestri said Apple plans to appeal the ruling at Europe’s second highest court.
-Maestri said the Commission over-estimated the importance of the company’s European headquarters in Cork in the south of Ireland but European Competition Commissioner Margrethe Vestager and a former Danish economy minister is arguing that the base on which we should pay taxes in Ireland is essentially all the profits we generate outside the United States … in a place that doesn’t do any engineering, doesn’t generate any intellectual property for us,” he said, adding it was an “absurd theory.”
+Apple is not twiddling its thumbs either, launching a joint legal challenge with Ireland against the EU Commission.
+In a revealing interview with Reuters, Apple’s General Counsel Bruce Sewell and Chief Financial Officer Luca Maestri shared that the corporation intends to challenge the ruling in Europe’s second-highest court.
+Maestri argued that the commission inflated the significance of the company’s European headquarters in Cork, Ireland.
+European Competition Commissioner Margrethe Vestager maintains that Apple should pay tax in Ireland on all profits generated outside the United States, despite the fact that no engineering or intellectual property creations occur there—a suggestion Maestri dismisses as an “absurd theory”.

 Image: CNN Money